Still Feels Good: Year-end charts

+Singles

-SinglesStill Feels Good produced five singles on the US Billboard Hot Country Songs charts.
+Still Feels Good produced five singles on the US Billboard Hot Country Songs charts.
 The first single, "Take Me There" (which was co-written by Kenny Chesney, who had originally planned to record it himself) spent three weeks at number one.
 Shortly after the album's release, the bonus track "Revolution" (a cover of a Beatles song) reached number 57 based on unsolicited airplay.
 Following "Take Me There" was "Winner at a Losing Game", the first single of Rascal Flatts' career to be written exclusively by the group's three members.
 Both it and the third single, "Every Day", reached number 2.
 "Bob That Head", the fourth single, was also the first group's first single to miss the Top 10 after peaking at number 15.
 "Here" followed in September 2008 and became their ninth number one hit in January 2009.

 Certifications

 Legal case

 In August 2008, veteran New York, New York songwriter D.L.
 Byron sued Rascal Flatts, their producers, and the Disney Music Group for copyright infringement, arguing that "No Reins" took from his song "Shadows of the Night", written for Pat Benatar in 1982.
 Byron told The New York Post that "[i]t's just too much, too strikingly similar...
 They'd have to have a tremendous lapse of memory not to realize what they were doing.
 It's my contention there's willful infringement."
 Lawyers for band member Joe Don Rooney have responded, "To the extent that 'No Reins' shares any similarities with the plaintiff's alleged copyrighted work, any such similarities between the two works are the result of coincidence and/or the use of common or trite ideas".
 New York University Law School professor and intellectual property expert Rochelle Dreyfuss has remarked that "[t]hey certainly sound alike" and compared to situation to The Chiffons' famously successful case against George Harrison.